Wagner Factory Tour: Structural Materials

 Lightweight skiers, skiers coming off of injuries, and people who like a nimble feeling ski will prefer the lightweight materials.
 Skiers who prefer a smooth stable feel, with more power and precision and the ability to handle wet and choppy snow, will gravitate towards our heavier materials.

 When you go through our Skier DNA process, figuring out your structural layers is of prime importance.
 We want to ensure that your ski will have the right feel when you get it on snow, thus making skiing easier and more enjoyable.
-You can get started on your Skier DNA here.
+Start the custom ski journey by scheduling a call now.

 Want to learn more about our process?
 Take a look at other parts of our factory tour here: